Search...

 Contact: ni-comm@duke.edu

 Each policy document can be downloaded and includes metadata on the source, language, year enacted, location, jurisdictional level, policy keyword, and whether or not its effectiveness has been measured and included in published analyses.
-The inventory only contains policies which demonstrate clear intent on the part of policy makers to address plastic at one or more life cycle stages.
-In addition, users can download other generally applicable policies found in searches for plastic policies from 2000 to 2020, illustrating other policies that may have impacts on the plastic waste stream but may not have been designed with the explicit intent of reducing plastic pollution.
+The inventory only contains policies that demonstrate clear intent on the part of policymakers to address plastic at one or more life cycle stages.
+In addition, users can download other generally applicable policies found in searches for plastic policies from 2000 to 2020.
+These are policies that may have impacts on the plastic waste stream but may not have been designed with the explicit intent of reducing plastic pollution.

 Inventory Citation Guidelines